Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/README.md

 To get started with [Project Griffon](../../beta/project-griffon/) in your app, you'll need to:

-1. Install the AEP Assurance extension in [Experience Platform Launch](https://launch.adobe.com/)
+1. Install the AEP Assurance extension in [Experience Platform Data Collection](https://launch.adobe.com/)
 2. Add AEP Assurance SDK extension library to your app
    1. Import AEP Assurance into your app
    2. Register and implement extension APIs